-What are the benefits to including augmented reality as a part of a corporate training strategy?
+What are the benefits of including augmented reality training as a part of corporate strategy?

 Collaboration.
 It has been established that collaborating with peers greatly improves comprehension in a learning environment.
 In an AR scenario, multiple users are all seeing the same thing, at the same time, and in the same space, interacting simultaneously.
 AR provides a pathway to deeper and more meaningful communication between co-workers.
 Shared experiences allow peers to give each other meaningful insight.

 On-board instruction.
 The primary use of augmented reality is in the form of mobile apps that can be accessed on smartphones and tablets, as well as other digital display systems that can be worn.